floragunncom/search-guard-docs/_content/_howto/addendum_c_tls_primer.md

 Before any user data is sent between these parties, first a **TLS session** has to be established.
 This process is called **TLS handshake**.

-The details of this handshake can vary slighty, depending on the selected cipher suite.
+The details of this handshake can vary slightly, depending on the selected cipher suite.
 At a high level the following steps are performed:

 * The client sends a ClientHello message containing the information which TLS version and cipher protocols it supports.
 * The server sends a ServerHello message containing the chosen protocol version and cipher suite.